-Studies to date -whcih have all used healthy people – have not revealed any significant side effects from creatine nitrate supplementation.
-While it's very likely creatine nitrate is safe in healthy people, for those who are not “healthy,” it's recommend people speak with their pharmacist, dietitian or doctor for more insights.
+Studies to date -which have all used healthy people – have not revealed any significant side effects from creatine nitrate supplementation.
+While it's very likely creatine nitrate is safe in healthy people, for those who are not “healthy,” it's recommended people speak with their pharmacist, dietitian or doctor for more insights.

-A short list of those who should seek personalized guidance include the following.
+A shortlist of those who should seek personalized guidance includes the following.
 This list is not complete: